christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/gc90-signal-disruptor.md

   alt = "Effective placement of Mute's GC90 can provide your team an edge."
 +++

-The GC90 "Moni" Signal Disruptor jams communications for remotely detonated gadgets or drones within its range.
+The GC90 "Moni" Signal Disruptor jams communications for remotely detonated gadgets or drones within its range.<!--more-->

 ## Usage